Reliability mechanisms

 linux-vm Running virtlab-pt-1 10.66.10.14 79m

-To migrate the virtual machine from one node to another, taking into account placement requirements, use the VirtualMachineOperation (vmop) resource with the Evict type:
+2. To migrate a virtual machine from one node to another taking into account the virtual machine placement requirements, the VirtualMachineOperation (vmop) resource with the Evict type is used.
+Create this resource following the example:

 apiVersion: virtualization.deckhouse.io/v1alpha2